dr-leo/pandaSDMX/doc/index.rst

 * support for many SDMX features including

-  - both generic and structure-specific data sets in SDMXML format
+  - generic and structure-specific data sets in SDMXML format
   - data sets in SDMXJSON format
   - data structure definitions, code lists and concept schemes
-  - dataflow definitions and content-constraints
+  - dataflow definitions, provision agreements, and content-constraints
   - categorisations and category schemes

 * pythonic representation of the SDMX information model